PCI and PMI projects

 The requirements for the electricity grid of the future are constantly increasing, and East Tyrol and Carinthia are no exception.
 A high-performance power grid is needed to handle the growing number of consumers and the changing energy market in the region.
 To guarantee that the region has a secure supply of electricity now and for generations to come, APG will be upgrading the 220-kV power line running from the Lienz substation to the Italian border that was commissioned 70 years ago.
 In most cases the existing route corridor will be used for the line upgrade.
 However, in some cases it will be possible to optimise the route to increase the distance to local residents and to circumvent development areas in the municipalities and avoid potential natural hazards.
 Specifically, we will attempt to move the existing route corridor away from populated areas in the Amlach municipal area to improve the situation for residents.

 The line upgrade will involve replacing the existing conductor cable (a single-cable configuration) with a modern two-bundle configuration, which will increase line conductivity while at the same time notably reducing corona noise (the hissing sound coming from electricity lines).
 The voltage level of the line will remain at 220 kV.
 The construction phase of the project is scheduled for 2027 to 2031.
+The planned, higher-capacity interconnection will enhance the security of supply in southern Austria and have a positive impact on the regional market integration of renewable energy and storage facilities.

 Basic data: